Ducky98/Sales-Vista/frontend/README.md

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/web-app-design.git`
+1. Clone the repository: `git clone https://github.com/Ducky98/Sales-Vista.git`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you would like to contribute to the project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.